cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 What's special about this is not so much what it _does_, but what it _doesn't_ do.
-Because `poetry2nix` is implemented entirely in Nix and only uses Nix builtins, it never uses something called Import From Derivation (IFD).
+Because `poetry2nix` is implemented entirely in Nix and only uses Nix builtins, it never uses Import From Derivation (IFD).
 Up until this presentation, I thought that all translation layers like `cabal2nix` used IFD to take a native language lock file and transform it into a Nix derivation.
 I hadn't even considered that you could get away with not doing that.

 ## Import From Derivation (IFD) and Haskell